starlake-ai/starlake/README.md

 * Define or infer the structure of each POSITION/DSV/JSON/XML file with a schema using YAML syntax
 * Configure the loading process
 * Start watching your data being available as Tables in your warehouse.
-* Build aggregates using SQL, Jinja and YAML configuration files.
+* Build aggregates using SQL and YAML configuration files.
+* Let Starlake handle your data lineage and run your data pipelines on your favorite orchestrator in teh right order.

 You may use Starlake for Extract, Load and Transform steps or any combination of these steps.